FreeBSD and Plasma 6 install - a Log

 Additional software

-install powerlevel10k from here: https://github.com/romkatv/powerlevel10k
+powerlevel10k from here: https://github.com/romkatv/powerlevel10k

-additional applications: doas pkg install elisa haruna libreoffice qbittorrent
+extra applications: doas pkg install elisa haruna libreoffice qbittorrent

 Feel free to use these builds and dots as you like.
 I do not, however, imply any form of support or ongoing maintenance.
 And of course, you use them entirely at your own risk.
 Have fun!